ontop/ontop-website/guide/advanced/mapping-language.md

 :Author-{ID} a :Author; :firstName {FNAME}; :lastName {LNAME}; :writes :Book-{ID} .
 ```

-**Object list**: These two examples are equivalent ways of writing the triple template about _A Game of Thrones_ book.
+**Object List**: These two examples are equivalent ways of writing the triple template for the _A Game of Thrones_ book.

 ```
 :A_Game_of_Thrones :title "A Game of Thrones"@en-US .